Stefan Mugoša: Return to Incheon United

 On 10 July 2023, Mugoša returned to Incheon United one year after his farewell.
 Mugoša renounced his residual salary at Kobe to leave them, and looked forward to returning to Incheon by refusing other Asian clubs' offers.

 On 24 November 2024, Mugoša changed his role to a goalkeeper in the middle of the last league match against Daegu FC.
 Incheon goalkeeper Lee Bum-soo suffered a fracture and the club already put all five substitutes into the field at the time.
 Mugoša became the second foreign player to play as a goalkeeper at the K League and the first foreign player to do so at the K League 1 after the K League started to prohibit clubs from recruiting foreign goalkeepers in 1999.
 He conceded one goal, but succeed to defend Incheon's lead, which ended in a 3–1 win.
 After the match, he became the top goalscorer at the 2024 K League 1, but the club was relegated to the K League 2 despite his contribution.

 On 25 May 2025, Mugoša scored two penalty goals in a 2–0 win over Jeonnam Dragons, reaching 100 goals at Incheon.
+He also scored the most goals at the K League 2, promoting Incheon to the K League 1 just a year after their relegation.